model-checking/verify-rust-std/doc/src/challenges/0014-intrinsics-simd.md

 ### Assumptions

-The contracts we write for the SIMD intrinsics will be well tested but, in the end, are hand-written based on the documentation of the intrinsics provided by Intel and ARM.
+The contracts we write for the SIMD intrinsics should be well tested but, in the end, are hand-written based on the documentation of the intrinsics provided by Intel and ARM.
 Consequently, the user must trust that these semantics are correctly written.